miguelpalospou/miguelpalospou/README.md

   <br/><br/>
 These are some of my projects.
 Check them out!
   <br/><br/>

+[New:fire: Session-based-Recommender-Systems-using-Graph-Neural-Networks :brain: ]([https://github.com/miguelpalospou/RAG-Project](https://github.com/miguelpalospou/Session-based-Recommender-Systems-using-Graph-Neural-Networks)): This project aims to explore and apply deep learning architectures for Session-Based Recommender Systems using PyTorch PyGraph and Tensorboard.
+Results show a clear improvement over the current state-of-the-art architectures, thanks to our custom attentional aggregation architecture.

 [Building RAGs with LangChain :brain: ](https://github.com/miguelpalospou/RAG-Project): Content on how to build a Retrieval-Augmented Generation systems with the combination of LangChain + open-source or API-based (OpenAI) LLMs + vector databases.
 Deployed on Streamlit.